nickbar01234/sorting-algorithms/README.md

 	<img src="graphs/500_element.png">
 </figure>

-Constistently throughout the different randomly generated sets, *randomized quick sort* and *heap sort* has the worst runtime.
-Therefore, we should not use these two sorting algorithms on small datasets.
+Consistently for these tests, *heap sort* has the worst runtime.
+Therefore, it should be not be used on a small dataset size.

+We see that *traditional quick sort* has the faster runtime than *randomized quick sort* - which supports the conclusion I've reached in the previous section.

-*Traditional quick sort* outperforms *merge sort* for all this test by a narrow margin.
-Therefore, for small datasets, either of these two algorithms can be a good choice.
+*Traditional quick sort* also outperforms *merge sort* by a narrow margin.
+Therefore, *traditional quick sort* is a good choice for small datasets.

+## Takeaways

+1) I learned that iterables are passed by reference.
+2) I learned to precompute the random indices to optimize randomized quick sort (shoutout to Peak!).
+3) Differences in sorting algorithms (described in the previous section).